SeanSusmerano/ACL_Sorter/README.md

 ## Usage
-Instructions:
+### Instructions:
 Paste the ACL you want to organize into the file named original_ACL.txt, then run the script sort_ACL.py.
 After execution, the generated configuration commands will be saved in new_organized_ACL.txt.
 Be sure to include the corresponding deny configuration line as well to ensure any previous rules are properly cleared.

-Important Note:
+### Important Note:
 The output contains partial configuration commands intended to help organize your ACL.
-These commands are not a complete replacement for a full configuration and should not be pasted directly into your switch without proper the other configuration commands that are not provided by this project.
+These commands are not a complete replacement for a full configuration and should not be pasted directly into your switch without the other configuration commands that are not provided by this project.
 Doing so may lead to errors or unintended behavior.

 ## How It Works